luucamay/pachaconf/README.md

 - JS events https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events (onclick vs addeventlistener)
 - Why do they not use this keyword, why is not allowed in laboratoria?
 - BIND concept in JS https://www.freecodecamp.org/news/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26/
+- Create supper inputs?
+Like texts that get smaller and then are bigger

 ## New things learned
 - Clear the float whenever you need to get a new line after a float:left